Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Experiment

 \subsection{Node Classification}

-\textbf{Settings.} In node classification, we train a 2-layer MLP classifier to classify nodes based on the output node representation embeddings of each method.
-The experiment is conducted on DBLP and Goodreads (because node labels are available in these two datasets) for both \underline{\textbf{text-rich}} and \underline{\textbf{\tl}} nodes.
+\textbf{Settings.} In node classification, we train a 2-layer MLP classifier to classify nodes with the generated node embeddings from each model as input.
+The node embeddings are fixed in order to test their representation quality.
+The experiments are conducted on DBLP and Goodreads (because node labels are available in these two datasets) for both \underline{\textbf{text-rich}} and \underline{\textbf{\tl}} nodes.
 For \underline{\textbf{text-rich}} node classification, we focus on paper nodes and book nodes in DBLP and Goodreads, respectively.
 We select the most frequent 30 classes in DBLP and keep the original 10 classes in Goodreads.
 Also, we study both \underline{\textit{transductive}} and \underline{\textit{inductive}} node classification to understand the capability of our model comprehensively.
 For \underline{\textit{transductive}} node classification, the model has seen the classified nodes during representation learning (using the link prediction objective), while for \underline{\textit{inductive}} node classification, the model needs to predict the label of nodes not seen before.
 For \underline{\textbf{\tl}} node classification, we focus on author nodes in both DBLP and Goodreads.
 The label of each author is obtained by aggregating the labels of his/her publications.
 We separate the whole dataset into train set, validation set, and test set in 7:1:2 in all cases and each experiment is repeated 5 times in this section with the average performance reported.
+Further information can be found in Appendix \ref{apx:classification}.